ConnorUnwin/DPD-Hack-Day-2019/README.md

 - Rock Wins = [2] [0]

 ### Grouping Winning Combinations
-Refining and stucturing the winning combinations were grouped together by which values can win e.g. what conbinations are required for scissors to win.
+Refining and stucturing the winning combinations were grouped together by which values can win e.g. what combinations are required for scissors to win.
 Grouping winning combinations together could also improve search efficiency as well as performance.
 - Scissors Wins = [0] [1] OR [0] [3]
 - Paper Wins = [1] [2] OR [1] [4]
 - Rock Wins = [2] [3] OR [2] [0]